zulip/zulip/docs/front-end-build-process.md

   static/ts; CSS lives under `static/styles`.
 Portico JavaScript ("portico" means for logged-out pages) lives under `static/js/portico`.

-After you add a new JavaScript file, it needs to be specified in the `entries` dictionary defined in `tools/webpack.assets.json` to be included in the concatenated file; this will magically ensure it is available both in development and production.
+After you add a new JavaScript file, it needs to be imported by another file or specified in the `entries` dictionary defined in `tools/webpack.assets.json` to be included in the concatenated file;
+this will magically ensure it is available both in development and production.
 CSS should be added to the `STYLESHEETS` section of `PIPELINE` in `zproject/settings.py`.
 A few notes on doing this:

+* For new files you should generally import it from another file rather than adding it to `tools/webpack.assets.json`
 * If you plan to only use the JS/CSS within the app proper, and not on the login page or other standalone pages, put it in the `app` bundle.